Updated 2026-03-30

 Key Differences: ADP vs Prudential

-When comparing ADP and Prudential, consider their core strengths: ADP excels with seamless payroll integration, while Prudential stands out for strong guaranteed income options.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+When comparing ADP and Prudential, consider their core strengths: ADP excels with direct payroll integration, while Prudential stands out for strong guaranteed income options.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 ADP's customer service rating is 4.0/5 compared to Prudential's 3.9/5.
 For mobile experience, ADP scores 3.7/5 while Prudential scores 3.6/5.

 Which Provider is Right for You?